People often ask: “when is the best time to visit Malta?”

 It’s may not be enough to solely factor in the seasons or weather when considering the best time to visit Malta.

-Low season tends to be slower paced calmer, with an emphasis on culture.
-Whereas summer tends to be busier, louder and “commercial”.
+Whereas summer tends to be busier, louder and somewhat “commercial”.